ThomasDaheim/ownNoteEditor/README.md

 Note on Java 11: After various tweaks to build.gradle this now also runs under Java 11.
 See e.g. https://github.com/kelemen/netbeans-gradle-project/issues/403 an some of the discussion that where required to get there...
 Unfortunately, there is one isseu with the TestFX framework when trying to drag & drop notes.
 Since I wasn't able to fix this I had to disable the "testDragNote()" test step.

+Note on v5.0: A lot has happened since the initial version of the editor. ownNotes / nextNotes project for NextCloud seems to have died and there is no need anymore to try to mimic their behaviour and notes / groups handling.
+Therefore, its time for some re-design :-) E.g. support for the "classic" look & feel will be dropped along with other things I might come up with...

+V 4.8: Tags!

+* Rudimentary tags support: tags can be added to notes and are stored as html-comments in the note; initial support to add & maintain tags; per day on author & timestamp is remembered
+* Switch to JMetro theme
+* Remember last edited not and load on start
+* Improve opening in previous position on multi-monitors
+* Various bugfixes incl. for test classes

 V 4.7: Tasks!

 * Task support: checkboxes = tasks, are listed in separat view to the right, can be checked / unchecked / selected from there